-Pavel Lunghin’s film has received the Crystal Simorgh Award for best film in the Competition of Spiritual Cinema at the Fajr Film Festival, has been nominated at the Sundance International Independent Film Festival for the Grand Jury Prize as best drama in the section World Cinema.
+Pavel Lunghin’s film has received the Crystal Simorgh Award for best film in the Competition of Spiritual Cinema at the Fajr Film Festival.
+In addition, it has been nominated at the Sundance International Independent Film Festival for the Grand Jury Prize as the best drama in the section of World Cinema.

 The NIKA Awards (“The Russian Oscars”) for best film, best director, best actor (Pyotr Mamonov ), Best Supporting Actor (Viktor Sukhorukov), best cinematography (Andrei Zhegalov), and Best Sound (Stéphane Albinet, Vladimir Litrovnik, and Stepan Bogdanov)